-Courses that require an element of practical training in a professional role with, for example, patients, children, and service users, where the qualification includes a license to practice have an obligation to ensure that students are fit to practice.
-If the University has reason to consider this, then you may be asked to undertake a Fitness to Practice procedure.
+Courses that require an element of practical training in a professional role with, for example, patients, children, and service users, where the qualification includes a license to practice have an obligation to ensure that students are fit to practise.
+If the University has reason to consider this, then you may be asked to undertake a Fitness to Practise procedure.

 As with any University procedure, contact the Advice Hub for advice and support.

-What courses are subject to Fitness to Practice?
+What courses are subject to Fitness to Practise?